 HSS, Cobalt, and Carbide + Coated or Uncoated

-If you need the toughness and rigidity of carbide for working tough materials with high productivity, there’s no substitute.
+If you need the toughness and rigidity of carbide drills for working tough materials (like titanium or tungsten for example) with high productivity, there’s no substitute.
 For most others, buy a full index of either HSS or Cobalt.
 I heard of one shop that bought HSS and a box of Cobalts.
 The Cobalts went in the Tool Crib and were used to replace the HSS twist drills as needed.
 The assumption was that the ones that needed it were getting a lot of use and were worth upgrading.